Posted in: Good Nutrition

 7. Coma (in severe cases)

-Hyponatremia can occur due to excessive sweating, vomiting, diarrhea, or certain medical conditions like kidney disease or hormonal imbalances.
+Hyponatremia can occur due to excessive sweating, vomiting, diarrhoea, or certain medical conditions like kidney disease or hormonal imbalances.
 It’s important to seek medical attention if you experience symptoms of low sodium levels, as severe hyponatremia can be life-threatening if left untreated.
 Treatment usually involves addressing the underlying cause and may include fluid restriction or intravenous electrolyte replacement.

 What happens when sodium levels are too high?